AngelJumbo/gruvbox-wallpapers/README.md

 3. Make a pull request.

 > [!CAUTION]
+> - Use files under 25mg
-> Avoid spaces in names!!!
+> - Avoid spaces in names

 > [!TIP]
 > If your wallpaper does not fit in any of the folders we can debate the creation of a new one.